+Our well-

-Our well-established Sixth Form offers a choice of up to five AS/A2 levels from a list of 22 different subjects.
+wide choice of three or four A levels from a list of 22 different subjects.
 Students are also given the opportunity to resit GCSEs in English and Maths, if required.
 Results have been very good with the school achieving a high place in the league tables for average A level points score.
 We take students from other schools who transfer here at 16+.
-Whilst our Sixth Form numbers are relatively small it allows for personalised curriculum students being well supported and achieving highly.
-Most students achieve their first or second choice University place, many are Russell group establishments and we regularly have students applying to Oxbridge, medical and veterinary schools.
+Whilst our Sixth Form numbers are relatively small it allows for a very personalised curriculum with students being well supported and achieving highly.
+Most students achieve their first or second choice University place, many are Russell group establishments and we regularly have students applying to and attending Oxbridge, medical and veterinary schools.